nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: UC7 Automatic save and load student records**
+**Use case: UC7 Download student records**

 **MSS**

 1. CS2100 TA creates (UC2) / views (UC3) / delete (UC4) / update (UC5) a student record
-2. ProgrammerError automatically save the changed student records to hard disk
+2. CS2100 TA requests to download current student records to a file on their hard disk
-3. CS2100 TA restarts the application
-4. ProgrammerError shows the saved data
+3. ProgrammerError saves the student records to a CSV file in a folder of the TA's choice.

    Use case ends.